 DIY rule of thumb: before starting a DIY project—especially a major one—make sure that you are equipped with adequate know-how, savvy with tools, not pressed for time, and not a stranger to DIYs.
 A successful DIY undertaking translates to savings, but a failed one?
 That may cost you more money than if you had hired a professional in the first place.

-- Acquaint yourself with the different styles of wainscoting and check which is most compatible with the overall feel of your home.
+- Acquaint yourself with the different types of wainscoting and check which is most compatible with the overall feel of your home.

 - Installing wainscoting requires a serious arsenal of tools: circular saw, jigsaw, hammer, level, tape measure, stud finder, finishing nails, caulk gun, nail gun, and paneling nails.
 It is essential that you round up all these tools before launching the project.
 If you do not have these at home, you may want to borrow from your neighborhood handyman or, if you’re serious about DIY home projects, invest in them.